burningion/deep-learning-bird-camera/README.md

 (Since the models were designed in Blender, using Blender's built in units, they don't really translate when exporting as STL.)

+## How do I run it?

+Depending on how much you want to reproduce, you'll need to install Tensorflow and the Darkflow models on the TX1.

+This will allow you to run the included inference loop in the TX1_Code directory.
+Just run this Python program, and you should be good.

+If you want to send web requests to the Raspberry Pi, and have that take robotic / camera capture action, you'll need to `scp` the code in the Raspberry_Pi_Code directory over to the Raspberry Pi, and run `app.py` with Python 3.
+Then, make sure your TX1 code is `wget`'ing the right IP address on your WIFI network.

 ![Birds in Action](https://github.com/burningion/deep-learning-bird-camera/raw/master/images/birds.gif)

+### GOOD LUCK!